Me, co-presenting our game at the 2019 Brunel Digital Degree show

 As a designer I focus my skills toward:

-- Distinct and imaginative narrative/world design – detailed, systematically designed organic secondary worlds with internal thematic coherence and tonal specificity to make something organic and memorable.
+- Distinct and imaginative narrative/world design – Detailed systematically designed organic secondary worlds.
+Internal thematic coherence and tonal specificity to make something organic and memorable.

-- Clear, focused project management & team work – Agile methodologies, pipelines, milestones, iterative design, communication and collaboration are all the lifeblood of collaborative project.
-Any useful design work must be made to a high-level of specificity and with the schedule and limitations in mind.
+- Clear, focused project management & team work – Agile methodologies, pipelines, milestones, iterative design, communication and collaboration are all the lifeblood of successful project.
+Any useful Design work must be made to a high-level of specificity and with the schedule and any technical/commercial limitations in mind.

 Other Skills